oracle-quickstart/oci-sap/README.md

 • Boot and Block volumes have a pre-defined size.
 Update variables.tf with the appropriate size information prior to provisioning the terraform stack

-• SWAP file has been set to 96Gb which means SAP DB and APP instances SWAP size is going to be local 8Gb + 96Gb.
+• SWAP file has been set to 96Gb which means SAP DB and APP instances SWAP size is going to be local 8Gb partition + 96Gb swap file.
 Update this accordingly

 Installation Process
 ---------------------